PoisotLab/ms_metaweb_transfer/README.md

 interactions; @Maiorano2020TetSpe; @Maiorano2020DatTet] and, based on
 phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
-@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (using only a species list *i.e.* interactions are treated as unknown in this instance).
+@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (using only a species list *i.e.* we have no prior data on species interaction data for Canada in this instance).
 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
 This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared (the overall species overlap is less than 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
 Indeed, as we detail in the results, when validated against the known (but fractional) data of trophic interactions present between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.

 # Method description